opensearch-project/performance-analyzer/DEVELOPER_GUIDE.md

 #### JDK 11

-OpenSearch components build using Java 11 at a minimum.
-This means you must have a JDK 11 installed with the environment variable `JAVA_HOME` referencing the path to Java home for your JDK 11 installation, e.g. `JAVA_HOME=/usr/lib/jvm/jdk-11`.
+OpenSearch components build using Java 11 at a minimum and supports JDK 11, 17.
+This means you must have a JDK of supported version installed with the environment variable `JAVA_HOME` referencing the path to Java home for your JDK installation, e.g. `JAVA_HOME=/usr/lib/jvm/jdk-11`.

 ### Building